 Short Loan & Group Study

-Bottled drinks are permitted throughout the Library but please use the Refreshment Area for all other eating and drinking.
+Bottled and lidded drinks are permitted throughout the Library but please use the refreshment area for all other eating and drinking.

 There are fifteen individual study rooms available, bookable daily from the Service Counter.
 These rooms cannot be locked, so possessions must not be left unattended.

 Semester use carrels are also available for postgraduate and research students.

 Please remember that these rooms are for individual use only.
 Group rooms are available for 2 or more.